easytarget/MQ-Pro-IO/README.md

 Once that is in place you still need the correct firmware for this particular device, a copy of this is in the [bluetooth firmware](./bt-fw) folder.
 * Copy the two firmware (`.bin`) files to `/usr/lib/firmware/` on the MQ PRO and reboot.

+# Using GPIO
+This is beyond the scope of this document, I use GPIOd to do this.
+But have also used direct pinmux control via the `/sys/class/gpio` tree.

 # Allwinner D1 GPIO pins
 The **D1** SOC runs at 3v3, and you must not exceed this on any of the GPIO pins.
 The drive current is also very limited, a maximum of 4mA on any individual pin, and 6mA total across a bank of pins (eg the 12 pins in the `*PB*` bank combined cannot draw more than 6mA!).